 - The Pony Club does not allow athletes to compete beyond the age of 21.

 On first sight it would appear that both competition formats are completely different, however, athletes have successfully competed in both and gone on to compete and at the Olympic Games; our very own Olympians Natalya Coyle and Arthur Lanigan-O’Keeffe first competed in Pony Club Tetathlon.
+Many of our athletes represent their country at various levels with great success!

 Q. What are the Age Groups for Modern Pentathlon?